-As a member of the House Energy and Commerce Committee, and Co-Chair of the House Sustainable Energy and Environment Coalition (SEEC), I have made it a top priority to bring clean energy technology to Sacramento and transform our district into a global leader.
+As a member of the House Energy and Commerce Committee, and Co-Chair of the House Sustainable Energy and Environment Coalition (SEEC), Congresswoman Matsui has made it a top priority to bring clean energy technology to Sacramento and transform the 6th district into a global leader.

 Congresswoman Matsui believes that there are enormous opportunities in Sacramento to spur the innovation economy.
 She has supported policies that ensure multiple sectors of our economy – from health care, to clean energy, to technology – are prospering as the region continues to grow.

 We have a duty to the men and women who have bravely put their lives on the line to defend our country, and we must ensure that we provide them with the assistance they need and deserve as they return home.
 The Congresswoman has fought to ensure that our veterans receive the physical, mental, education, housing, and financial assistance they need.
 For example, the Congresswoman’s Excellence in Mental Health demonstration project, which was signed into law, ensures that community mental health clinics are able to provide services to the 200,000 veterans expected to seek care at these facilities.
 The Congresswoman also continues to monitor the Veterans Administration to ensure that our veterans are getting timely access to the benefits and services they have earned.